 Court of Protection

 Neil is regularly instructed to represent P, local authorities, CCGs and other interested parties.
 He has an in-depth understanding of the sensitivities involved with such applications, and aims to assist all those involved to achieve the best possible ‘best interests’ decision.

 Alongside Neil’s Court of Protection practice, recent instructions have included Forced Marriage Prevention Order applications that proceed either separately or in tandem with the intervention of the Court of Protection.
 Current instructions include consideration of whether P should be forced to receive religious education when deemed to be ‘legally incompetent’.

 Neil also regularly appears in the Family Court and, therefore, is well-placed to deal with those matters which cross jurisdictions.Book BarristerBack to top

 Family - Finance

-Neil has a developing interest in cases involving property outside of the jurisdiction.
-In addition, he routinely receives instructions to advice and act within enforcement proceedings regarding not only matrimonial finances but also Schedule 1 proceedings, including those matters that reach beyond the jurisdiction of England and Wales.
+Neil has in-depth experience in all areas of family finance including high-value cases dealing with complex issues around family businesses, farms, trusts and the disposal of assets.
+He has a particular interest in cases involving assets held outside of the jurisdiction.
+In addition, he routinely receives instructions to advise and act within enforcement proceedings, including those matters that reach beyond the jurisdiction of England and Wales.

-Neil accepts instructions concerning matters between co-habitants under TOLATA 1996 and also when discrete applications are brought under TOLATA within other substantive proceedings.
+Neil also accepts instructions in contested dissolution applications, same-sex dissolutions, and in matters between co-habitants under TOLATA 1996.
 In particular, Neil often undertakes advisory work and negotiations when ownership of individual properties or portfolios is disputed within the wider family.

-Neil advices and represents clients in applications for financial remedies brought under Schedule 1 of the Children Act and also those involved within the ambit of the Child Support Agency (CSA).
-Recent CSA instructions have involved allegations of diverted income, company directors and assets subject to proceeds of crime orders.Book BarristerBack to top
+Neil also advises and represents clients in applications for financial remedies brought under Schedule 1 of the Children Act 1989, and matters concerning Child Maintenance.Book BarristerBack to top